greg-raven/Impeachment-Chronicles/_drafts/sources.md

-Are you just going to allow a dictator to invade?
-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Tiktoker with 500k followers appears to call for the military to defy Trump and Hegseth and commit treason.
-These people are deranged <a href="https://t.co/OKgJaT0c3l">pic.twitter.com/OKgJaT0c3l</a></p>&mdash; Libs of TikTok (@libsoftiktok) <a href="https://twitter.com/libsoftiktok/status/1979178304344142003?ref_src=twsrc%5Etfw">October 17, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We are the middle of an authoritarian takeover.
 It&#39;s not too late to stop it.
 But we&#39;re short on time.<br><br>It&#39;s important we see beyond the daily outrage and understand Trump&#39;s coordinated step-by-step plan.
 In this video, I lay it out for you.<br><br>You need to know it to fight it. <a href="https://t.co/ZMAU9Gw1FX">pic.twitter.com/ZMAU9Gw1FX</a></p>&mdash; Chris Murphy 🟧 (@ChrisMurphyCT) <a href="https://twitter.com/ChrisMurphyCT/status/1979174554724401248?ref_src=twsrc%5Etfw">October 17, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>